 The cryptocurrency market has achieved such enormous growth over the past few years that now everyone is trying to grab their piece of the pie from Bitcoin and choose a reliable exchange for storing and trading cryptocurrencies.
 However, 10 years ago no one heard about cryptocurrencies.
 No one knew that such a technological era would come, bringing with it the digitization of everything that was possible.

 That’s why today we want to talk about CoinSpot, a cryptocurrency trading platform that allows users to buy, sell and exchange dozens of different cryptocurrencies and which was able to achieve considerable success during its existence.
 But what is CoinSpot?
 How good is it?
+Is it really safe?
 Let’s look at the platform’s cons and pros in this CoinSpot review.

 CoinSpot is one of the most popular cryptocurrency exchanges in Australia.
 The main reason for it is probably its local orientation.
 The platform was founded by Russell Wilson in 2013 in Melbourne as one of Australia's earliest cryptocurrency exchanges.